 Electrophysiology & Arrhythmia Surgery

 From the fetus to the adult with repaired congenital heart disease, Lurie Children’s has a long tradition of caring for patients with arrhythmias.
-An experienced team of electrophysiologists including Sabrina Tsao, MBBS, Kendra Ward, MD, Gregory Webster, MD, and Barbara Deal, MD, use all available therapies to treat patients with abnormal heart beats.
+An experienced team of electrophysiologists including Sabrina Tsao, MBBS, Kendra Ward, MD, and Gregory Webster, MD, use all available therapies to treat patients with abnormal heart beats.
 Nina Gotteiner, MD, leads the care of fetuses with arrhythmias detected in utero, with one of the most successful programs of its kind in the country.

 Our electrophysiologists have specialized expertise in managing every type of arrhythmia with approaches including medications, catheter ablation, pacemakers, defibrillators and, if indicated, arrhythmia surgery.
 They have particular expertise in managing the spectrum of arrhythmias encountered, including: